Carroll County MD Personal Injury Lawyer (Westminster)

-- 2014, Maryland : $153,075 Verdict.
+- 2014: $153,075 Verdict.
 An elderly couple files a medical malpractice suit in the Circuit Court for Carroll County against the 94-year-old man’s dermatologist.
 He seeks economic and non-economic damages, she seeks loss of consortium.
-Plaintiff presents to his dermatologist repeatedly over a three year period, with concerns of a lesion on his nose.
+Plaintiff presents to his dermatologist repeatedly over a three years with concerns of a lesion on his nose.
 The doctor freezes the lesion during eight of the visits; however, it does not clear up.
-It is eventually necessary to remove a portion of his nose, this after he is diagnosed with squamous cell carcinoma.
+It is eventually necessary to remove a portion of his nose after he is diagnosed with squamous cell carcinoma.
 Plaintiff contends that had proper testing been done, the cancer diagnosis would have been made earlier.
-Defendants disagree claiming that nothing that the physician did or did not do caused any injury to the Plaintiff.
-The Carroll County jury, four males and two females, award a combined total of $153,075 to the man and his wife.
+Defendants disagree claiming that nothing that the physician did or did not do caused any injury to Plaintiff.
+The Carroll County jury, four males and two females award a combined total of $153,075 to the man and his wife.